black-hole-group/gpumonty/Important_Considerations.md

 - Memory problem with large number of photons.
 Normal grmonty computer one photon at a time.
 I'm trying to compute all the photons altogether, which gives me a problem of storing these photons.
 With a large number of photons, gpu just does not have enough memory.
 For a V100/A100, this should not be that big of a deal, unless I'm trying to compute like exorbitants amount of photons.
 Nonetheless, we could implement a way of knowing if the photon count will be too much: Measure the size of the photon quantity, see if it matches in Gb with the size of the GPU, if not, divide the section into parts and evaluate them.

+-There was a mistake in the GPU_linear_interp_F where dlK is 1/dlK, which i wasnt doing.
+Now it seems fixed!
+This mistake was responsible for generating a second bump very close to the first one
+- There is a mistake in the calculate frequency function.
+It is calculating one frequency for every zone.
+Instead, it should calculate one frequency for each photon, but got to use the data for the zone.

+-

 TODO (beside everything said above):
 - Separate the functions in different files in a more concise way, like: 'Reading_Data.cu', 'Create_photons.cu', 'Track_photons.cu', 'Record_report_photons.cu'.

+BUG FIXES:
+-> Luminosity is a bit off.
+If I run the original code from the github repository and change the parameters in order to fit my code (mainly RMAX = 10.), luminosities are off.
+I gotta check if there is a parameter that I'm not changing.
+-> Fix the size of the photon array